groupwhere/homeassistant-thermopi/README.md

 # homeassistant-thermopi
 Home Assistant component for ThermoPi

-ThermoPi required using new api code (not yet published) -  See https://github.com/groupwhere/thermopi Copy into your CONFIG_DIR/custom_components/climate/ directory.
+ThermoPi required using new api code -  See https://github.com/groupwhere/thermopi Copy into your CONFIG_DIR/custom_components/climate/ directory.
 You may need to create this dir.

 Minimum config: